 The Aussie dollar extends its better-than-expected jobs-related gains against a US dollar that is also up, thanks to strong retail and manufacturing data.

-The Australian share market looks set to open more than 0.7 per cent higher after strong gains on Wall Street amid optimism for tax cuts and solid earnings.
+The Australian share market looks set to open more than a third of a per cent higher after Wall Street rose following the Federal Reserve's interest rate rise.

 The Australian dollar is almost half a cent higher as the greenback weakens after the Federal Reserve lifted its interest rate but kept its outlook unchanged.

 The share market has closed a touch higher on a subdued day for many of the major stocks, while the property sector was boosted by the takeover of Westfield.